hsparra/RepData_PeerAssessment1/PA1_template.md

 ## Are there differences in activity patterns between weekdays and weekends?

-Split new data by weekday or weekend.
-Then Compute average steps per interval using new data.
-Identify if days are a weekday or a weekend.
+Convert the day type variable created above during the initial processing to a factor.
+Compute average steps per interval using new data then plot the data to compare weekdays with weekends.

 ```r
 dt.with.avg$dayType <- factor(dt.with.avg$dayType)